tred-07/DRF/Readme.md

 <div id="basicAuthentication">
     <a href="#topic">Topic</a>
 <h1>Basic Authentication</h1>
-<p>It provides authentication for API.
+<h3>It provides authentication for API.
 Not recommended.
 Just used for testing.
-Use postman for authentication.</p>
+Use postman for authentication.</h3>

 `settings.py`